 - Waitakere Ranges – Discover a flourishing subtropical rainforest just 40 minutes from the city.
 The Waitakere Ranges are a playground for outdoor enthusiasts, with surfing, swimming, fishing, walking, picnicking and camping.
 Stop off at Titirangi village, the gateway to the regional park, for great Kiwi art, markets and a coffee at a local café.

 Weekend things to do outside of Auckland

-If you want a nice and close day out, then head south to Ambury Farm.
+If you want a nice day out, then head South to Ambury Farm.
 Spend a day exploring this working farm complete with cows, chooks, peacocks and heaps of other farm animals.
-Then on the way home jump back in time at the Glenbrook Vintage Railway where you can ride real, working, vintage trains.
+Then on the way home jump back in time at the Glenbrook Vintage Railway where you can check out real, working, vintage trains.

-Have a nosy around the more than 250km of native bush that make up the beautiful Waitakere Ranges before heading down to Muriwai Beach for a BBQ – they have them onsite.
+Have a nosy around more than 250km of native bush that make up the beautiful Waitakere Ranges before heading down to Muriwai Beach for a BBQ.
 On the way back to town, check out the Arataki Visitor Centre for some of the most stunning views over Manukau Harbour.
-And if you can swing by Swanson, you have to check out Crystal Mountain – West Auckland’s very own animal and theme park!

 Rangitoto Island is an explorer’s paradise.
 After jumping off the ferry, you can climb the summit (either by leg power or the nifty tractor-pulled road train), explore the lava caves, and do a spot of bird-watching or just chill out by the water with a picnic lunch.